moliver28/research-handbook/content/handbook/security/corporate/systems/okta/user/faq/_index.md

 > How do I search an app if I can't remember which tab I put it on?

-At the top of your dashboard, you can find apps in the "Launch App" search bar.
+At the top of your dashboard, you can find apps in the **Launch App** search bar.
 If you can't remember which tab your app is on, go to the Launch App search, type in the name of your app and select the name to open it when it appears.

 ### Application Data Privacy